vivipolli/vivipolli/README.md

 -->

 ## About me ⭐
-My name is Vivian, I'm living in Brazil, and currently working as Full Stack Developer for a US company.
-I have 6+ years of experience in the software development industry focused on the frontend side, and already worked on many kinds of projects on my freelancer and full-time jobs.

 I'm a person very creative, and intuitive, and I love to solve problems, always keeping a positive mindset around obstacles.